dbmi-bgm/cgap-pipeline-SNV-germline/README.md

 # CGAP Pipeline for Germline Single-Nucleotide Variants and small INDELs

-This repository contains components for the CGAP pipeline for germline single-nucleotide variants and small indels:
+This repository contains components for the CGAP pipeline for germline single-nucleotide variants (SNVs) and small INDELs:

   * CWL workflows
   * CGAP Portal Workflows and MetaWorkflows objects
   * ECR (Docker) source files, which allow for creation of public Docker images (using `docker build`) or private dynamically-generated ECR images (using [*cgap pipeline utils*](https://github.com/dbmi-bgm/cgap-pipeline-utils/) `deploy_pipeline`)

+The pipeline starts from analysis ready `bam` files and produces `g.vcf` and `vcf` files containing calls for SNVs and small INDELs as output.
 For more details check [*documentation*](https://cgap-pipeline-master.readthedocs.io/en/latest/Pipelines/Downstream/SNV_germline/index-SNV_germline.html "SNV germline documentation").

 ### Version updates